-(D) copy the proper client runtime configuration file to the server data directory (as rc.<client\name>), fix the server configuration file, and restart the server (which will fail non-fatally if the server is not running).
+(D) copy the proper client runtime configuration file to the server data directory (as rc.<client_name>), fix the server configuration file, and restart the server (which will fail non-fatally if the server is not running).

-(E) run the initscript script on the client, which initializes (or updates) the baseline database.
+(E) run the initializes (or updates) the baseline database.

-(F) retrieve the baseline database, copy it to the server data directory (as file.<client\name>), and remove the temporary directory on the client.
+(F) retrieve the baseline database, copy it to the server data directory (as file.<client_name>), and remove the temporary directory on the client.